DanielPuentee/neo4j-graphrag-tutorial/README.md

 ## 🎯 Objective

-This repository shows how to **combine Neo4j + LLMs** to enable **reasoning-based retrieval** — going beyond vector similarity.
+This repository shows how to **combine Neo4j + LLMs** to enable **reasoning-based retrieval** using **GraphRAG** (Graph Retrieval-Augmented Generation).
-We use a small **biomedical dataset** with drugs, diseases, biomarkers, and trials to compare **GraphRAG vs. classic RAG**.
+We will use a small **biomedical dataset** with drugs, diseases, biomarkers, and trials to compare **GraphRAG vs. classic RAG**.

 ---

 ## 🧠 Core Idea

-Classical RAG retrieves text chunks by similarity.
+Classical RAG retrieves text chunks by vector similarity.
-**GraphRAG** retrieves knowledge by relationships.
+**GraphRAG** interprets the user query to perform keyword, vector, or hybrid search on the graph, then executes multi-hop traversal to uncover related entities and contextual relationships.

 Example query:
 > *“Which researchers in Spain studied immunotherapy drugs for breast cancer?”*

-Classical RAG → unrelated text.
+Classical RAG → retrieves isolated, semantically similar text.
-GraphRAG → structured answer inferred from connected nodes.
+GraphRAG → combines search and reasoning: it identifies key entities, navigates their relationships (Researcher → Trial → Drug → Disease → Location), and generates an explainable, structured answer grounded in graph context.

 ---